Buzze11/ioBroker.atlas-scientific-ezo-i2c/README.md

 **ORP States with includes State change detection**

 For ORP Sensor following states are listening for changes:
-* "Temperature_compensation" -> Sets the temperature compensation
+* **"Temperature_compensation"**"-> Sets the temperature compensation
-* "Calibrate_Clear" -> Set to true to clear sensor calibration.
+* **"Calibrate_Clear"** -> Set to true to clear sensor calibration.
 Will be set to false automatically after calibration was cleared.
-* "Calibrate" -> Set a dot separated value e.g. xx.x mV to run the calibration with desired value.
+* **"Calibrate"** -> Set a dot separated value e.g. xx.x mV to run the calibration with desired value.
 Will be cleared after calibration automatically

 ### RTD-Related funtionalities & Settings